MarkLee7925/Gas-Turbine-Emissions/README.md

 ## Results

 This project utilized three standard Machine Learning Regression models and one Deep Neural Network model.
-The results for each optimized standard model are presented below:
+The cross-validated training (CV) and testing/validation (Val.) results for each optimized standard model are presented below:

 <table border = "1">
   <thead>